 The Boone area is home to the origins of the New River, a north-flowing river, believed to be one of the oldest in the world.
-The South Fork of the New River joins the North Fork of the New River just north of the town of Boone, which then flows into the Virginias, gaining power.
+The South Fork joins the North Fork of the New just north of the town of Boone, which then flows into the Virginias, gaining power.
 The gentle South Fork of the New is formed in the town by a confluence of three creeks: Winklers Creek, the East Fork, and the Middle Fork.
 This Middle Fork flows north from Blowing Rock to Boone, perfectly connecting the two towns by waterway.

 The Middle Fork Greenway project, led by the Blue Ridge Conservancy, has been in development since 2013.
 Eventually, the Greenway will be an uninterrupted walking, biking, and hiking path that follows the Middle Fork of the New River all the way from Blowing Rock to Boone's existing Greenway trail.

-3703 US Highway 321 S.
+3703 US Highway 321 S. (Note: No left turn from Boone)

 1 Whitener Mountain Rd.

-One more trailhead is located at the "Welcome to Blowing Rock" sign near Shoppes on the Parkway, but since the trail does not connect here yet, we would suggest starting your Middle Fork adventure at one of the above trailheads.
+One more trailhead is located at the "Welcome to Blowing Rock" sign near Shoppes on the Parkway, but since the trail does not connect here yet, we would suggest starting your Middle Fork adventure at one of the other trailheads.

 The bridge on the right crosses the Middle Fork and continues for 0.1 miles until the paved path turns into gravel.
 The gravel path quickly climbs in elevation, away from the roadway and into nature.
 At 0.4 miles, hikers or bikers will reach a resting spot and a bent wooden bridge.
 The trail climbs again on the other side of the bridge, past boulders, rhododendrons, and plentiful mountain laurel, until it starts to descend after another tenth of a mile.